 - loss of interest in things and poor concentration

 - short-term memory problems

-- mood changes
+- mood and personality changes

 Over time, you’re likely to need more care from other people.

 - frustration at being unable to work or do simple tasks